ChaseDickinson/packer-images/README.md

 ## TODO

-1) Figure out correct boot command for live servers
+1) Vagrant boxes for servers
-2) Vagrant boxes for servers
+2) Remote development configuration for VS Code to Vagrant boxes
-3) Remote development configuration for VS Code to Vagrant boxes
+3) Convert focal server to new installer
 4) Create Chef cookbooks
 5) Convert to HCL
 6) Password retry logic